 My Nonprofit Reviews

-Review for CENTER FOR INTERCULTURAL ORGANIZING, Portland, OR, USA
+Review for Unite Oregon, Portland, OR, USA

 Since August 2008, I have been committed to working for the Latino community in Multnomah County.
 I feel that I am a professional advocate for my clients and I am able to understand their needs and struggles as they try to raise their children well.
 I often empathize with their young daughters as we share in feelings of vulnerability often experienced by young women, particularly during puberty, adolescence, and youth.
 I believe it is very important to help create connections between parents and their children so that parents can understand and help their sons and daughters.
 For me, the most important part of my work is supporting parents as they help their children achieve success despite the many obstacles they face.